-The primary role of the Chair is to conduct the examination in order to ensure (i) fairness to the candidate and (ii) full observance of University procedures and regulations.
-The Chair is responsible for ensuring the recommendations of the examiners are communicated to the candidate and the Postgraduate Research Examinations Administrator.

-The Chair should not (i) read the thesis; (ii) make any contributions to the academic examination of the thesis; (iii) make any contributions to the academic evaluation of the thesis by the Examiners.
-The Chair is not expected to have any academic expertise in the area being examined, nor to bring to the examining process any such expertise they may coincidentally possess.
+- The primary role of the Chair is to conduct the examination in order to ensure (i) fairness to the candidate and (ii) full observance of University procedures and regulations.
+In addition, the Chair is responsible for ensuring that the recommendations of the examiners are communicated to the candidate and the RDSS. - 2) The Chair should not (i) read the thesis; (ii) make any contributions to the academic examination of the thesis; (iii) make any contributions to the academic evaluation of the thesis by the Examiners.
+The Chair is not expected to have any academic expertise in the area being examined, nor to bring to the examining process any such expertise s/he may coincidentally possess.